 MVPs first emerged as a way to help startups get their idea in front of their target audience in the shortest time possible.
-But because of the early success startups gained by validating ideas and gaining feedback, MVPs soon found their way in the corporate world.
+But because of the early success startups gained by validating ideas and gaining feedback, MVPs are now also used in large software development projects.

 However, there are many large companies out there that are hesitant on moving away from traditional, large-scale IT projects to a more agile and incremental development processes.
 But, there is evidence to support the claim that the MVP approach is the way forward: